Surrogate Losses in Passive and Active Learning: Main Results

 For simplicity, we formulate our results in terms of $\tsybca$ and $\tsyba$ from Condition~\ref{con:tsybakov-01}.
 However, for the abstract results in this section, the results remain valid under the weaker condition that replaces $\Functions$ by $\F$, and adds the condition that $\target \in \F$.
-In fact, the specific results in this section also remain valid using this weaker condition while additionally using \eqref{eqn:bjm-transform-F-specific} in place of \eqref{eqn:bjm-transform}, as remarked above.
+In fact, the specific results in this section also remain valid using this weaker condition while additionally replacing \eqref{eqn:bjm-transform} with the $\F$-specific $\BJM^{\prime}$ requirement mentioned in Section~\ref{subsec:surrogate-losses}, as remarked above.

 An analogous condition can be defined for the surrogate loss function, as follows.
-Similar notions have been explored by \citet*{bartlett:06} and \citet*{koltchinskii:06}.
+Essentially-similar notions have been explored by \citet*{bartlett:06} and \citet*{koltchinskii:06}.

 \begin{condition} For some $\tsybcb \in [1,\infty)$ and $\tsybb \in [0,1]$, for every $\g \in \Bracket{\F}$,